aerospike/aerospike-client-nodejs/docs/configuration.md

      file : fd  // fd  opened by the application using fs.open() },
   modlua: {
-	  systemPath:
+	  systemPath: 'path to system UDF files',
-	  userPath:
+	  userPath: ' 'path to user UDF files'
   }
 };

 var client = aerospike.client(config);
 ```

-The attributes of the configuration enumerated below.
+The attributes of the configuration are enumerated below.

 ## Configuration Attributes